hpc-carpentry/hpc-shell/_episodes/03-files.md

 ```
 {: .output}

 That was simple enough.
-Directories are deleted in a similar manner using `rmdir`.
+Directories are deleted in a similar manner using `rm -r` (the `-r` option
+stands for 'recursive').

 ```
 $ ls
-$ rmdir Documents
+$ rm -r Documents
-$ rmdir files
+$ rm -r files
 $ ls
 ```
 {: .language-bash}